kylehassett/first-cplusplus/README.md

 # first-cplusplus
-I'm going to use this repository to manage the first c++ project from the book
+I'm going to use this repository to manage the c++ projects from the book